 Each school has different documents and paperwork that it requires in the application process.
 Typically, international and foreign schools will require copies of the student’s passport, transcript, birth certificate, and standardized test scores.
 In addition, the enrollment process might differ a great deal based on the age of the student.

-Here’s our list of the top international schools and foreign schools around the country in no particular order from pre-k through to grade 12!
+Here’s our list of the top international schools and foreign schools around the Seoul, South Korea in no particular order from pre-k through to grade 12!

 Seoul Foreign School is the only international school in Seoul to offer a diverse, and complete Pre-K to Grade 12 educational experience by providing both the English National Curriculum or an American curriculum, culminating in a high school offering both the IGCSEs and IB Diploma.